Skip to main content

 4.4 Disputed Invoices

-- The Parties shall work in good faith to resolve the dispute promptly.
-If resolved in the Provider’s favor, the Customer shall pay the outstanding amount within 7 days of resolution.
-If resolved in the Customer’s favor, the Provider shall issue a credit, refund, or adjusted invoice accordingly.
+The parties shall work in good faith to resolve the dispute promptly.
+If resolved in the Provider’s favour, the Customer shall pay the outstanding amount within 7 days of resolution.
+If resolved in the Customer’s favour, the Provider shall issue a credit, refund, or adjusted invoice accordingly.

 All fees are exclusive of GST, VAT, or similar taxes unless explicitly stated.
 The Customer is responsible for all such taxes, which will be shown on the invoice when applicable.